AndreaMargutti/z-index-formazione/slides.md

 If we want to position the orange div on top of the blue one we need to set a z-index value higer thant the blue one on the red div.

 ### <span class="text-red-300">[What the Heck, z-index??](https://www.joshwcomeau.com/css/stacking-contexts/)</span>

+---

+# This relationship is not a One to One